Kia Tasman review and buyer’s guide

 Out there on the road, in traffic, during the peak of summer and the gruelling assignments typical dual-cab ute buyers might throw at such a vehicle, it simply remains for Kia Australia to prove that the Tasman can go the distance in spite of some serious early criticism about its powertrain and design elements.

-It’s not totally unfair criticism either.
 Kia, globally, has come on in leaps and bounds, and the company now has the resources and credibility to take on the biggest names in the ute market.
-And they’re not the only one to take serious heat for dropping a new ute that could be underbaked.
+But they’re not the only one to take serious heat for dropping a new ute that could be underbaked.

-Ssangyong took an absolute hiding for its first efforts with the Musso back in the late 2000s, Mahindra is on its second attempt with a ute.
-So too have Chinese brands been reprimanded for not just bringing asbestos into the country on vehicles like the LDV with the T60 and Great Wall scored terribly in safety tests with the Steed back in the early 2010s.
-They also have lacked the ability to make a tough-enough ute that could last.
+Ssangyong took an absolute hiding for its first efforts with the Musso back in the late 2000s, Mahindra is on its second attempt with a feeble-looking 79 Series copycat, and so too have Chinese brands like GWM (nee Great Wall) been reprimanded for safety shitboxes like the Steed and LDV with the rusty T60s.

-Hopefully the price is right as well, especially in the face of new Chinese arrivals like the BYD Shark and the 2025 MG dual-cab ute as well.
+Tasman does seem like a decent package with a price that’s going to make it very hard choosing from the other brands.
+But will is be enough, especially in the face of new Chinese arrivals like the BYD Shark and the 2025 MG dual-cab ute as well?